Definition & Facts for Appendicitis

 - How common is appendicitis?

 - Who is more likely to develop appendicitis?

 - What are the complications of appendicitis?

 What is appendicitis?

 Appendicitis is inflammation of your appendix, a finger-like pouch attached to your large intestine.
 The appendix is in the lower-right area of your abdomen, or belly.

 How common is appendicitis?

-In the United States, appendicitis is the most common cause of acute abdominal pain requiring surgery.
-Over 5% of the population develops appendicitis at some point.1
+In the United States, appendicitis is the most common cause of acute abdominal pain for which you need surgery.
+About 5 to 9 of every 100 people develop appendicitis at some point.1

 Who is more likely to develop appendicitis?

 Appendicitis is slightly more common among males than females.
 It happens more often in people in their teens and 20s, but it may happen in people of any age, including older adults.1